 In this article, we’ll explore how you can save on your homeowners insurance by reducing your premiums.

 A homeowners insurance policy covers losses and damage to a homeowner’s residential structure (a.k.a home) and belongings, as well as provides liability protection in event of injuries.
 It’s worth mentioning that homeowners insurance covers dwellings that are occupied by the owner, hence, it typically does not cover investment properties.
-A landlord would need landlord insurance if they’re renting out their property for an indefinite period.
+Therefore landlords would need landlord insurance if they’re renting out their property for an indefinite period.

 If you’re planning on turning your home into a short-term rental (e.g. for a few weeks while you’re out of town), your homeowners insurance policy may be enough.
 This, however, applies to infrequent short-term rentals.
 Your homeowners insurance won’t be enough if you plan on regularly renting out your property to multiple tenants over a short period.